Skip to main content

 Connect to power

-Power the Thermal Printer T3180 by connecting the power cable to the power port on the back of the printer.
+Power the Thermal Printer T3180 by connecting the power cable to the DC24V port on the back of the printer.
 Then, connect the power cable to the power adapter and plug into an AC outlet.
 Power on the Thermal Printer T3180 by pressing the Power button.

 Connect the printer

-You can connect the Thermal Printer T3180 to your Point of Sale solution system directly using the provided USB cable.
-You can also connect using Ethernet.
-If you are connecting a cash drawer to your system, connect the cash drawer to the printer and the printer to the point of sale device.
+If you are connecting a cash drawer to your system, connect the cash drawer to the printer and the printer to the point of sale register.

 1. Ensure printer is powered off.